Responsive Programming Fund

 The Responsive Programming Fund (RPF) enables workers and management to propose jointly beneficial projects to address unmet training and workforce needs.
 Selection and funding of individual projects is determined by pre-set criteria that are developed by the Training Fund Board of Trustees.

-Please contact us to learn about funding levels for the current year, and review the guidelines below before applying:
+Please contact your Partner Liaison to learn about funding levels for the current year, and review the guidelines below before applying:

 Program Guidelines